adityapk00/zqw-docs/docs/faq.md

 #### Can I export the Sapling HD seed?

-Sapling does [implement an HD wallet](https://z.cash/blog/sapling-in-hd/) however at present the only way to extract this is to perform the `z_exportwallet` command via `zcashd` and is unsupported in zec-qt-wallet due to needing to write to an export directory.
+Sapling does [implement an HD wallet](https://z.cash/blog/sapling-in-hd/) however at present the only way to extract this is to perform the `z_exportwallet` command via `zcashd` and is unsupported in ZecWallet due to needing to write to an export directory.
 To extract the Sapling HD seed you need to run `zcash-cli z_exportwallet` after specifying an `exportdir` in `zcash.conf`.
 See [these instructions](/troubleshooting/#via-an-external-zcashd) for more details on working with the Zcash RPC CLI.

 #### Can I import the Sapling HD seed?